cal-itp/benefits/docs/configuration/transit-agency.md

 ### Steps

 1. Transit agency staff creates the discount product in production Littlepay (if it does not already exist).
-1. Cal-ITP creates a customer group **for testing purposes** in production Littlepay and associates the group with the product.
+1. Cal-ITP creates a customer group **for testing purposes** in production Littlepay.
+1. Cal-ITP associates the group with the product.
 1. Cal-ITP sets that group's ID as the `group_id` for a new `EligibilityType` in the Benefits database.
 1. Cal-ITP creates a new `EligibilityVerifier` with configuration **for a testing environment** to ensure successful eligibility verification.
 (For example, use sandbox Login.gov instead of production Login.gov.)
-1. Cal-ITP creates a new `TransitAgency` in the database with the proper associations to eligibility types, verifiers, and payment processors.
+1. Cal-ITP creates a new `TransitAgency` in the database with the proper associations to eligibility types, verifiers, and payment processor.

 At this point, Cal-ITP and transit agency staff can coordinate to do on-the-ground testing where a live card is tapped on a live payment validator.